 Vegan or not, we all need to eat more vegetables.
 Plants contain a diverse array of vitamins and minerals and perhaps most importantly phytonutrients such as sulforaphane and anthocyanin.
 These magical compounds can turn off inflammation at a genetic level, and are our most powerful allies in preventing chronic disease.
 Nutrient Rescue’s Green and Red Shots are great ways to get those extra servings and give your body these powerful nutrients.

 Vitamin D controls over 300 genes, many of which are involved in immune response.
 Adequate vitamin D levels improve blood sugar control, reduce our risk of many cancers, inhibit inflammation and prevent autoimmunity.
 Interestingly though, sun exposure seems superior to vitamin D supplementation, and UVB light is also necessary for optimal health.
 Try to get some time outside every day uncovered and without sunglasses.
 Have your doctor check your vitamin D levels, as many Kiwis are deficient (2).

-* Dr Vanessa Ingraham is Nutrient Rescue’s expert health adviser and a doctor of Naturopathic Medicine
+- By Dr Vanessa Ingraham, an expert health adviser and a doctor of Naturopathic Medicine

 The Double Shot combines the energy boost of boysenberries and blackcurrants with the micro-nutrients and proven health benefits of green plant food.

 30 sachets of Double Shot powder.
 The Double Shot is the ultimate combination of red and green superfoods, and contains the equivalent of four serves of nutrient dense fruits and vegetables.

 100% New Zealand Whole Blackcurrant & Boysenberry Powder.
 Antioxidants, Immunity Support1* + Reduces Fatigue1*.